romangobrey/gulp-jasmine-phantom-requirejs/README.md

-gulp-jasmine-phantom
+gulp-jasmine-phantom-requirejs
 =============

-A gulp plugin that runs Jasmine tests with either PhantomJS or minijasminenode2.
+A gulp plugin that runs Jasmine tests with PhantomJS.
+Both specs and tested units must be amd modules

 Dependencies
 ------------